brightmarch/vagrant-box/provisioning/roles/php/README.md

 Default: `3.1.2`

-Version of PHP-Imagick to be installed.
-This will also be used to find the appropriate tarball in `php/files/`
+The version of PHP-Imagick to be installed.
+This will also be used to find the appropriate tarball in `php/files/`.

 ##### `php_imagick_source_location`